 If you find it difficult to fit in all required prehealth courses over your four years at Duke, you may choose to take some courses at home during the summer at a local university or college.
 Here are a few things to know about taking courses away:

-- The course should be equivalent to that offered at Duke.
-You can obtain a course description, a syllabus, and the title of the textbook used and compare these with the corresponding Duke course.
+- If you take a required course in Physics, Chemistry, Math, or Biology at another school in the U.S., it should be equivalent to what is taught at Duke.
+You might obtain a course description, a syllabus, and/or the title of the textbook used and compare these with the corresponding Duke course.
 If you have questions, contact the Director of Undergraduate Studies (DUS) in the Duke department in which the comparable course is taught for advice.
-If the course is required for your major, be certain that your major department will accept the course as fulfilling the major requirement.
+If the course is required for your major, be certain that your major department will accept the course.

-- If the course you take is not necessary for a major or requirement at Duke, you can choose NOT to transfer it to Duke.
-When you apply to health professions schools, you will send transcripts from all colleges and universities that you've enrolled in, so the health professions schools will see that you have completed requirements away from Duke.
+- If a course is not necessary for a major or a requirement at Duke, you can choose NOT to transfer it to Duke.
+When you apply to health professions schools, you are required to send transcripts from all U.S. colleges and universities that you've enrolled in, so health professions schools will see courses and grades.

-- Be aware that you cannot take a course elsewhere and then repeat it at Duke.
+- Do not take the required courses in Chemistry, Math, Biology and Physics at a community college, online, or on a pass/fail basis.
+The level of instruction is often not as rigorous and many health professions schools will not accept them.
+You also cannot receive transfer credit for these.
+You are also not allowed to take a course elsewhere and then repeat it at Duke.
 While this may seem like a good way to prepare for a difficult course, it is against Duke policy and health profession schools will see it as a lack of confidence.
-If you are worried about a particular course(s), talk with your health professions advisor so that you can develop workable plans.
+If you are worried about a particular course(s), talk with your Prehealth Advisor so that you can develop a workable plan.